Part V

 This biological capacity is the engine of transformation on the Dragon’s Path, the very mechanism that makes change and adaptation possible.

-Every thought, feeling, and action leaves an imprint, physically reshaping neural pathways.
+Over time, repeated patterns of thought, feeling, and action can leave an imprint, reshaping neural pathways.

-The ground of our perception is not fixed; we can consciously sculpt our brain’s circuitry, changing how we experience reality.
+The ground of our perception is not fixed; with practice, we can influence our circuitry and shift how we experience reality.

-The Dragon’s Path, with its emphasis on practice and integration, is a direct application of neuroplasticity.
+The Dragon’s Path, with its emphasis on practice and integration, fits the logic of neuroplasticity.
+Repeated, embodied choices reshape what becomes automatic.

 It is a path of consciously cultivating neurological shifts that support an evolution in consciousness—made possible by the brain’s innate capacity to change.

-The Autonomic Nervous System (ANS) & Polyvagal Theory: Our Inner Operating System
+The Autonomic Nervous System (ANS) & Polyvagal Theory: Reading State

 Our capacity for deep work, connection, and transformation is profoundly influenced by the state of our Autonomic Nervous System (ANS), which regulates involuntary functions like heart rate, digestion, and respiration.